Black, Satin Black, Bamboo, White, Hi-Gloss White

 Every setup is different, so some experimentation will be necessary to find your prefered settings, but around 11 or 12 o'clock is a good starting place if you plan on using your music source (smartphone, computer, TV, etc.) as the master volume control.

 The A5+ Wireless is not officially supported by any universal remotes.
-You can however use a learning remote to copy the signals being sent by the A5+ Wireless's remote.
+However, you can use a learning remote to copy the signals being sent by the A5+ Wireless's remote.
 Check with the manufacturer of your remote to find out if it supports learning IR codes.

 Yes!
 We've been notified that several Android IR Remote Apps support Audioengine remote commands.
 So if you have a phone with an IR blaster like the HTC One or the Samsung Galaxy S4 you can use the App to raise or lower the volume of your speakers with your phone!
 Simply download one of the many IR Remote Apps on Google Play, and test them out.